isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 </li>
 </ul>
 <p></p>
-<p>TB disease is curable and its spread is preventable.
-Early detection and
+<p>TB disease is curable, and its spread is preventable.
+Early detection
-prompt treatment is key.
+and prompt treatment is key.
 If you have symptoms, go see a doctor immediately.
 Untreated TB can lead to severe lung damage, disability, or death.</p>
 </div>
 </details>